 Two further remarks should be added.
-First, as was the case in the paradigm in (18), the number of repetitions is interpreted, with larger numbers of repetitions associated with larger groups, and this too seems to be an at-issue contribution.
-Second, as was already the case in (18), there is a subtle distinction between punctuated and unpunctuated repetitions: the former yield precise readings, in the sense that it should be possible to find objects that can serve as the denotation of all unpunctuated iterations (with no requirement that this be exhaustive, as this reading allows for the presence of further objects that satisfy the condition).
-With unpunctuated repetitions, conditions pertaining to the number of objects are vague, which can be diagnosed by way of explicit judgments of uncertainty about quantitative thresholds, and by inconsistencies across judgments.
-In addition, there seems to be some vagueness about the shape condition with unpunctuated repetition, as a large number of objects in a row may to some extent satisfy the triangular condition.
-(The reader is referred to the Supplementary Materials for full judgments, which are hard to summarize.)
+First, as was the case in the paradigm in (19), the number of repetitions is interpreted, with larger numbers of repetitions associated with larger groups, and this too seems to be an at-issue contribution.
+Second, as was already the case in (19), there is a subtle distinction between punctuated and unpunctuated repetitions: the former yield precise thresholds, in the sense that it should be possible to find objects that can serve as the denotation of each punctuated iterations (with no requirement that this be exhaustive, as this reading allows for the presence of further objects that satisfy the condition: this is a precise 'at least' reading).
+With unpunctuated repetitions, threshold conditions pertaining to the number of objects are vague, which can be diagnosed by way of explicit judgments of uncertainty about quantitative thresholds, and by inconsistencies across judgments.
+In addition, there seems to be some vagueness about the shape condition with unpunctuated repetitions, as a large number of objects in a row may to some extent satisfy the triangular condition.
+(The reader is referred to the Supplementary Materials for the full judgments, which are hard to summarize.)

 To conclude, in some cases at least, punctuated and unpunctuated repetitions come with iconic conditions as part of their at-issue contribution.
 The number and speed of repetitions appear to be interpreted, with larger numbers and greater speed corresponding to larger quantities.
 Unpunctuated repetitions differ from punctuated ones in that the former but not the latter come with vague conditions on thresholds, which can be diagnosed by way of explicit judgments of uncertainty or by inconsistencies across judgments for one and the same sentence.

-4.2 Initial account
+5.2 Initial account

 In view of the role of iconic conditions in the semantics of unpunctuated repetitions, it is clear that interpretive rules must make provisions for requirements of the form: the denotation of expression E must resemble E along certain dimensions.
 As announced, we will not be concerned with the details of these iconic conditions, but only with the way in which they interact with logical conditions.
-Further research should explore how iconic conditions themselves should be precisely stated; for analyses in which iconic conditions require denotations to preserve some formal geometric properties of expressions, see Greenberg 2013, Schlenker et al. 2013, Kuhn 2015, Kuhn and Aristodemo 2016, and Schlenker 2016f, to appear b.
+We treat unpunctuated repetitions as plurals with iconic conditions.
+We only sketch possible accounts of punctuated repetitions, as their semantics is revisited in Section 7.

-4.2.1 Unpunctuated repetitions
+5.2.1 Unpunctuated repetitions

 We start from a very simple analysis of plurals in English.
-We follow the literature (most recently, Nouwen 2015) in taking a plural NP such as books to denote the set of sums of individual books, as stated in (21).
-Adding existential quantification, we obtain the analysis in (22), illustrated on the example of some books.
+We follow the literature (most recently, Nouwen 2015) in taking a plural NP such as books to denote the set of sums of individual books, as stated in (22).
+(22)a defines an operator, , which takes a set of atomic objects (for instance of individual books, $\{b_1, b_2\}$) and returns the set of mereological sums of these objects (in our example, $\{b_1, b_2, b_1+b_2\}$.
+If book denotes the set $\{b_1, b_2\}$, books will denote the set $\{b_1, b_2, b_1+b_2\}$, a stated in (22)b.
+Adding existential quantification, we obtain the analysis in (23), illustrated on the example of some books.